 The U.N.’s Sustainable Development Goals are a set of 17 ambitious goals that, among other things, aim to end global poverty and encourage development in struggling regions.
 These goals were agreed upon in 2015 and implemented the following year, and are meant to be fulfilled by 2030.

 Despite the admirable intent of the SDGs, they suffer from the same critical issue that stymies other U.N. projects: they lack enforcement.
 Because the national governments of each member state are responsible for the organization and implementation of programs, they can easily ignore their commitment to the goals.
 Even worse, the SDGs are not legally binding and therefore countries around the world have little to no reason to ensure their realization.

-The SDGs have only been in action for a little over a year, yet Guterres’ call to action indicate that the relatively new program is already struggling.
+The SDGs have only been in action for a little over a year, yet Guterres’ call to action indicates that the relatively new program is already struggling.
 As of now, the SDGs are well-intentioned but inconsequential.